bbell03/behaviortrees/README.md

 ###### Homework 1: Behavior Trees
 ###### Tufts University

-###### Please note that this project does not run on an actual Romba robot and was made strictly for academic purposes.
+###### Please note that this project does not run on an actual Roomba robot and was made strictly for academic purposes.

 # README